 Charles Jefferson serves as Vice President of Federal & International Public Policy at Wine Institute, the trade association representing over 1,000 California wineries and affiliated businesses responsible for 80% of U.S. wine production and 95% of U.S. wine exports.
 Before joining Wine Institute, he served as Chief of Staff for Representative Mike Thompson (CA), member of the House Ways and Means Committee and co-chair of the Congressional Wine Caucus, and he held senior positions for former House Democratic Leader Richard A. Gephardt (MO).
 Earlier in his career, Mr. Jefferson served in the Clinton White House and on several congressional campaigns in California and nationally.

 Ignacio Sánchez Recarte

 Kurt Moore is the CEO of the South African Liquor Brandowners’ Association, which represents the manufacturers and distributors of alcohol beverages in South Africa.
 Before this appointment, he was at Distell, Ltd. for 16 years.
-Mr. Moore has a legal background, receiving a Bachelor of Laws and Master of Laws before working as a Legal Advisor for Stellenbosch Farmers’ Winery Ltd.
+Mr Moore has a legal background, receiving a Bachelor of Laws and Master of Laws before working as a Legal Advisor for Stellenbosch Farmers’ Winery Ltd.

-Joe Lynch is a food and dairy scientist.
-He commenced his career at R. & J. Emmet & Co. in 1981 working in production, product development, and sales and marketing before becoming Managing Director in 1986.
-He led the company through its growth by acquisition and oversaw the listing of the company on the Dublin stock exchange in 1987.
-In 1991, he negotiated the sale of the business to R. & A. Bailey, a division of Diageo, before co-founding First Ireland Spirits Co. in 1994, where he now serves as Senior Director and consultant to the business until 2012.
+A food and dairy scientist, Joe commenced his career at R & J Emmet & Co Ltd in 1981 working in production, product development, and sales and marketing before becoming Managing Director in 1986.
+He led the company through expansion by acquisitions, as well as floating the company on the Dublin stock exchange in 1987.
+In 1991, he negotiated the sale of the business to R & A Bailey, a division of Grand Met (now Diageo), before co-founding First Ireland Spirits Co., Ltd. in 1994, where he served as Managing Director until 2009 and as Senior Director and consultant to the business until 2012.